When is Winter Love Island on ITV2? Cast, location and your questions answered

 Will Iain Stirling be narrating the present?

-Voiceover hero Iain Stirling has confirmed he will even be again to offer his witticisms for sequence six.
+Voiceover hero Iain Stirling has confirmed he will even be again to offer his witticisms for collection six.

 Talking on Good Morning Britain, he teased: “Do you know what, it’s gonna be an absolute blast.
 Winter Love Island is gonna come back sooner than you thought and it’s gonna be enjoyable.”